Russian Five: 1997 Stanley Cup Finals

-Limousine accident
+Limousine crash

 Six days after the Stanley Cup win, most of the team gathered for a golf outing and dinner at The Orchards Golf Club in nearby Washington Township.
 Limousines were ordered so that no one partying would have to drive.
 Fetisov, Konstantinov, and team massage therapist Sergei Mnatsakanov left the party in a limousine driven by Richard Gnida, who had a suspended license after two convictions for drunk driving.
 The limo veered across three lanes of traffic, skipped the curb, and crashed into a tree.
 All four occupants were taken to nearby Beaumont Hospital; Fetisov suffered broken ribs and a punctured lung but made a full recovery.
 Mnatsakanov spent several weeks in a coma, and was permanently paralyzed from the waist down.

 Konstantinov suffered severe head injuries and was in a coma even longer than Mnatsakanov.
 When he finally awoke, he was unable to speak, and needed months of rehabilitation before he could leave the hospital.
 His brain had been torn in several places, which disrupted his ability to communicate, destroyed his short-term memory, and made him unable to move with balance.
 His hockey career was over.